Contrast-Security-OSS/docs/content/admin/teamserver/install/InstallingDistributedTeamServer.md

 This documentation will guide you through the setup and configuration of additional software, but please be aware that you are responsible for the monitoring and durability of this software.
 That being said, if you are familiar with installing and administering MySQL and Tomcat, the process is straightforward to set up and maintain.

-Check back often for updates and as always, please feel free to submit a pull request if you have suggestions or find any instructions incorrect.
+Check back often for updates and as always, please feel free to submit a pull request if you have suggestions or find any issues with the instructions.

 ## Before You Get Started
 Before you get started with configuring a distributed TeamServer, make sure to read through the entire document.
 We've made several assumptions, which we list below.
 Make sure these conditions hold true so that you don't run into an issue with your TeamServer.
 The following assumptions have been made prior to distributing the configuration: